afiore/extraloop/README.md

 # Extra Loop

-A toolkit for web data extraction (_work in progress, documentation coming soon :)_)
+A toolkit for web data extraction - _work in progress, documentation coming soon :)_